 How to Start Your Recovery Journey?

 Entering rehab can be intimidating in itself.
 Unfortunately, the stigma associated with rehabilitation services makes this decision even more challenging.
 But if you or your loved one is suffering from substance use disorder, rehabilitation could be the best decision.
-Start by finding an appropriate clinic and talking to intake counselors about your concerns.
+Start by finding an appropriate rehab and talking to intake counselors about your concerns.